Types Of Catheters Available

 Preparation – For Men

-- To remove the catheter, gently twist it and pull down.
-Don’t worry if it doesn’t come out first time.
+To remove the catheter, gently twist it and pull it down.
+Don’t worry if it doesn’t come out the first time.
 Try again, continuing to pull gently.